SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 That being said, the landscape of apps is changing quickly.
 Here's the apps we like to use at Skymouse, and how we use them, and something new that might make you reconsider some of these apps that have been around a while.

-We also suggest some alternatives if you are looking for something different.
+I've also suggested some alternatives if you are looking for something different.

 ## 1. Use Evernote for keeping all of your information accessible.